marina-lab/docker-registry-lab/README.rst

 -------------------------------------------

-All assumptions about the control machine and the desired target configuration that can be changed are in vars.yml.
+All assumptions about the control machine and the desired target configuration that can be changed, such as hostnames and domains, are in vars.yml.

 On the control machine, the `USER` environment variable will be used as the default admin user.
 The ssh public key to be used with DO and deployed to the